 One of my favorite screen-free activities for road trips is a game I made up for my son several years ago called Color Cars.
 Basically, assign a point value to each color.
 For example, one point for white and five points for blue.
-Your children get five points for each blue car they spot and one point for each white one.
-Then see who can get the highest score in a set amount of time or before the next pit stop.
+Your children then get five points for each blue car they spot and one point for each white one.
+See who can get the highest score in a set amount of time or before the next pit stop.
 My son still loves playing this simple game!

 3. Have a Scavenger Hunt

 A scavenger hunt is a fun activity for kids to do in the car.
 It gives them a reason to pay attention to the world around them.
 Not only are scavenger hunts easy to do in the car, but they can be adjusted to be appropriate for any age child.
 You can either make up your own or buy one such as Rubber Neckers.

 4. Road Trip Karaoke